 Chronic lymphocytic leukemia (CLL) is one of the B cell chronic lymphoproliferative disorders (lymphoid neoplasms).
 According to the WHO classification, B cell chronic lymphocytic leukemia is considered to be identical (ie, one disease with different manifestations) to the mature (peripheral) B cell neoplasm small lymphocytic lymphoma [1-3].
-It is characterized by a progressive accumulation of functionally incompetent lymphocytes, which are monoclonal in origin.
+It is characterized by a progressive accumulation of functionally incompetent lymphocytes, which are usually monoclonal in origin.

 The staging and prognosis of CLL will be reviewed here.
 The pathophysiology, clinical manifestations, diagnosis, and treatment of B cell CLL, including hematopoietic cell transplantation, are discussed separately on the appropriate topic reviews.
 (See "Pathologic features, diagnosis, and differential diagnosis of chronic lymphocytic leukemia" and "Clinical manifestations, pathologic features, and diagnosis of small lymphocytic lymphoma" and "Overview of the treatment of chronic lymphocytic leukemia" and "Overview of the complications of chronic lymphocytic leukemia".)

 There had been a general belief that chronic lymphocytic leukemia (CLL) is an indolent disease associated with a prolonged (ie, 10 to 20 years) clinical course, and that the eventual cause of death may be unrelated to CLL.
 However, this observation is true for less than 30 percent of all CLL cases.
 Some patients die rapidly, within two to three years from diagnosis, from complications or causes directly related to CLL.
 Other patients live for 5 to 10 years with an initial course that is relatively benign followed by a terminal phase lasting one to two years.
 During this terminal phase there is considerable morbidity, both from the disease itself and from complications of therapy.
 The biologic reasons behind this clinical variability are under intense study, and are discussed below.
 (See 'Clinical staging and prognosis' below.)